 Teaching a parent or couple about how a

-specific disease is inherited or passed from parents to a
+specific condition is inherited or passed from parents to a

-Discussing whether and how to test for a genetic disease
+Discussing whether and how to test for a genetic condition

 before a woman becomes pregnant or before a child is